Skip to content

 Run it with sensible defaults

 Using typical purchase amount of 800, weeks of elevated excitement of 3, annual purchases of this type of 8, time horizon of 10, the calculation works out to 266.67.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Typical Purchase Amount, Weeks of Elevated Excitement, Annual Purchases of This Type, and Time Horizon — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works